 Your document is ready!
 You will receive it in Word and PDF formats.
 You will be able to modify it.

-A Proxy Form is a document used by registered members of a company authorizing another person (the proxy) to act on their behalf i.e to vote at company meetings in their absence.
+A Proxy Form is a document by which a registered member of a company appoints another person (the proxy) to attend a company meeting and vote on the member's behalf.

-Every member of a company who is entitled to attend and vote at company meetings has the option of voting in person or through a proxy.
+Every member of a company that is entitled to attend and vote at company meetings can either vote in person or through a proxy.
 For example, if a member will be absent from a company meeting, they have the right to appoint another person (a non-member of the company) to attend the meeting and vote in their stead.
 This person is therefore called a Proxy.
-For a person to act as a proxy, the member appointing the proxy must execute this document authorizing the proxy to act in its stead.
+For a person to act as a proxy, the member appointing the proxy must execute this document authorizing the proxy to attend the meeting and vote on their behalf.

 Note that proxies are not used in statutory meetings.
 Statutory meeting is the first meeting of the members of a public company limited liability company.
 It is held only once in a life time.

-Note that the members of every type of company except the company limited by guarantee have the exclusive right to use proxies.
-However, for a company limited by guarantee, the Articles of Association of the company must authorize the use of proxy before a member of the company will use proxies.
+There are four major types of companies in Nigeria.
+According to the law, companies have the exclusive right to use proxies.
+However, in the case of a company limited by guarantee, the Articles of Association of the company must authorize the use of proxy before a member of the company will be allowed to use proxies.
 Therefore, before using this document, a member of this type of company should ensure that the company's Articles permit the use of proxies.

 How to use this document

 This document is usually used by a member of a company who will be absent or unavailable at company meetings.
-Some companies usually give this document to members along with the Notice of Meeting wherein the members will be required to fill in if they want to appoint a proxy to vote on their behalf.
+Some companies usually give a proxy form along with the Notice of Meeting for their members to fill out the form if they want to appoint a proxy to vote on their behalf.